 If you take your chilli toppings seriously, then you have loads of choices.
 We just went with a dollop of cooling creme fraiche and a sprinkling of coriander.
 However, you have so many options.
 Why not add some slices of jalapeno, grated cheese, diced avocado or swap the creme fraiche for sour cream.
 Finely diced red onion or Pico De Gallo is a good choice too.

 We always make sure that we have some leftover for the next day, as it makes an epic nacho topping.
-Also, stir some in to Mac and Cheese.
+Also, stir some into Mac and Cheese.
 AMAZING!
 Oh, or make a spicy lasagna with it.
 See, SO many uses.

 This chilli recipe is the ultimate batch cook recipe that is just perfect for going in the freezer.
 This makes 6 portions, so feel free to double it if you want to keep lots in the freezer.
 Wait for it to cool and then portion it out and put in the freezer.

 It will keep for 2-3 months and then once fully defrosted it can either be heated up on the hob or in the microwave.
+You can also keep it in an airtight container in the fridge for 3 days.

 Yes, this is a great recipe to make in a slow cooker because cooking it low and slow lets the flavours really intensify and the meat it deliciously tender.